The search for those missing in catastrophic Texas floods resumes in some areas after pause for rain

 In Kerrville, about 100 miles (160 kilometers) west of Austin, local officials have come under scrutiny over whether residents were adequately warned about the rising water on July 4.

-Authorities in Kerrville went door-to-door to some homes early Sunday to warn that flooding was again possible, and pushed phone alerts to area residents.
+Authorities in Kerrville went door-to-door to some homes early Sunday warning that flooding was again possible, and pushed phone alerts to area residents.

 Kerr County commissioners asked the public for their patience as the search and cleanup continues.
-Commissioner Rich Paces said during the meeting Monday morning that he has received death threats.
+Commissioner Rich Paces said during a meeting Monday morning that he has received death threats.

 “They’re just playing a blame game," Paces said.

-During a special Kerrville City Council meeting Monday, council member Brenda Hughes also complained of threats to city officials and staff, which she did not detail, and called for increased security at City Hall.
+During a special Kerrville City Council meeting, council member Brenda Hughes also complained of threats to city officials and staff, which she did not detail, and called for increased security at City Hall.

 “We’re not only dealing with all of the aftermath of this tragic event, but now we have to worry about threats that are coming to staff, targeted threats that are specific to individual staff members,” she said.

-During the pause in search efforts, Ingram Fire Department officials ordered crews to immediately evacuate the Guadalupe River corridor in Kerr County, warning the potential for another flash flood was high.
+Yet more thunderstorms could hit the area Monday night and early Tuesday.

-The soil is still primed for enhanced water runoff across Texas Hill Country, and a flood watch covering the region is in effect until 9 p.m.
-Monday, with up to 5 inches (12.7 centimeters) of rain possible in some spots, the National Weather Service said.
+“We’re hopeful that it will not be in the Kerr County area, that maybe it’ll be a little further west, that they would not get as much rain," Fogarty said.
+“But we think that there’s going to be some more heavy rain overnight tonight and then hopefully it’ll dry out by mid-week.”

-Gov. Greg Abbott said on X on Sunday that the state had rescued dozens of people in San Saba, Lampasas and Schleicher counties, and that people evacuated their homes in a handful of others.
+Gov. Greg Abbott said Sunday on X that the state had rescued dozens of people in San Saba, Lampasas and Schleicher counties, and that people evacuated their homes in a handful of others.

 The latest flooding damaged about 100 homes and knocked down untold lengths of cattle fencing, said Ashley Johnson, CEO of the Hill Country Community Action Association, a San Saba-based nonprofit.